afsc-assessments/2020-POP-Internal-Review/README.md

 Spot to share code/etc for internal review of POP

 Initial conditions branch tasks:
-- Add equilibrium code to tpl from AI model for initial abundance at age
+- Add/develop code for estimates of initial abudance-at-age